Financial Support

 Predoctoral Fellowships

-There are also two highly prestigious (and competitive) awards that are available to starting second year domestic graduate students (right after they join a thesis lab – this is from the NSF) and third and fourth year International Students (from HHMI).
-They are listed below:
+There are also two highly prestigious (and competitive) awards that are available to starting second-year domestic graduate students (right after they join a thesis lab) and third- and fourth-year International Students.

-• 1.
-National Science Foundation Graduate Research Fellowship The purpose of the NSF Graduate Research Fellowship Program (GRFP) is to help ensure the vitality and diversity of the scientific and engineering workforce in the United States.
+1. National Science Foundation Graduate Research Fellowship The purpose of the NSF Graduate Research Fellowship Program (GRFP) is to help ensure the vitality and diversity of the scientific and engineering workforce in the United States.
 The program recognizes and supports outstanding graduate students who are pursuing research-based master's and doctoral degrees in fields within NSF's mission.
 The GRFP provides three years of support for the graduate education of individuals who have demonstrated their potential for significant achievements in science and engineering research.
 The ranks of NSF Fellows include numerous individuals who have made transformative breakthroughs in science and engineering research, many who have become leaders in their chosen careers, and some who have been honored as Nobel laureates.
 The deadline for this application is in late October during the fall semester of the student’s second year of graduate student (first year in the Dept. of Human Genetics).
-More information can be found online at: Homepage - NSF Graduate Research Fellowships Program (GRFP)
+More information can be found online at: https://www.nsfgrfp.org.

 There are also several funding opportunities that are more broadly available to students.
 All students should consider applying to the following:

-• 1.
-NIH Training Grants are available to Human Genetics graduate students.
-The ones that have supported most students in our Department are Genetics and Developmental Biology.
-Students, however, are also supported by other Training Grants, including Microbial Pathogenesis, Metabolism, and Neuroscience.
-These training grants advertise on a regular basis for new trainees - keep an eye on the bulletin boards.
+A full list of these and other UofU predoctoral and postdoctoral fellowships is maintained by BREO.
+NIH-supported training grants require that trainees be a US citizen, US noncitizen national, or a permanent resident.
 Trainees are selected based on applications that are submitted to an advisory committee.
-These NIH-supported training grants require that trainees be a US citizen, US noncitizen national, or a permanent resident.
 In addition to stipend support, the training grants provide money for travel to meetings, journal subscriptions, and other material that enhances the student’s education.
-There are also annual retreats supported by the training grants that provide additional opportunities for training and for meeting colleagues in other departments.
+There are also annual seminars and retreats supported by the training grants that provide additional opportunities for training and for meeting colleagues in other departments.
 In many cases, students who are not supported by the grant can attend these retreats and find out more about their community and about funding opportunities.

-• 2.
-Graduate Research Fellowships ($18,250 + tuition) are awarded each year by the University.
+2. Graduate Research Fellowships ($28,500 + tuition) are awarded each year by the University.
 Our department has been able to secure 1-2 of these per year.
 Students should apply for these!
 These also provide a good source of income for outstanding foreign students who are not eligible for NIH Training Grant support.
-Information can be found at: Graduate Fellowships.
-These applications should be submitted to the Office of Sponsored Projects.

-More information on funding opportunities for students can be obtained from the Graduate School Office in the Park Building (1-7642), or from Kandace or Mark Metzstein.
+More information on funding opportunities for students can be obtained from BREO, the Graduate School Office, or from Kandace Leavitt or Charlie Murtaugh.